-The Multicultural Affairs Office promotes increased recruitment, retention and advancement of students, physicians and researchers underrepresented in medicine (URM)* as well as helps develop culturally-competent physicians at Massachusetts General Hospital.
-MAO’s goal to enhance professional workforce diversity and multicultural education for all Mass General departments is essential to advancing the mission of the hospital.
+The Center for Diversity and Inclusion promotes increased recruitment, retention and advancement of students, physicians and researchers underrepresented in medicine (URM)* as well as helps develop culturally-competent physicians at Massachusetts General Hospital.
+CDI’s goal to enhance professional workforce diversity and multicultural education for all Mass General departments is essential to advancing the mission of the hospital.

 As the population becomes more racially and ethnically diverse, health care providers will continue to care for more patients from different cultures and backgrounds.
 The link between the shortage of URM physicians and poor health outcomes for minority patients has been well documented and is cause for attention.
 At the same time, the benefits of a diverse physician work force are many - diversity enriches everyone's educational experience, enhances innovation in research, and improves the care of patient communities.